About this warning

 - Install Google Authenticator.
-If you've enabled 2-step verification, we strongly recommend also installing the Authenticator app to receive codes when you don't have internet connection or mobile service.
+If you've enabled 2-step verification, we strongly recommend also installing the Authenticator app to receive codes when you don't have an internet connection or mobile service.

 - Set up a Security Key in Gmail.
 These physical keys, which fit into a USB slot and can also work over Bluetooth or NFC, provide the strongest form of 2-step verification to protect your account from hijackers.
 A basic model sells for under $20 USD and can be used for more websites than just Gmail.

 - Install Password Alert in Chrome.
 This free and open-source Chrome extension tries to alert you immediately if you reuse your password or enter it on a fake login page.